Big hair: Naturally voluminous hair

 Many people of various ethnicities throughout the world have naturally voluminous hair.
 For these people, "big hair" is not a deliberate fashion statement requiring any particular technique to achieve, but rather the default state of their hair.
 Some 60 percent of the world's population has naturally curly hair, which tends to be more voluminous than straight hair.

 Big hair is seen as artificial or trendy by some people.
 This has often led to misunderstandings and even discrimination based on hair texture.
 In 2013, for example, 12-year-old Vanessa VanDyke was threatened with expulsion for wearing her hair in its natural state.
 School officials claimed her voluminous hair was a "distraction".
-In some Asian communities where the majority of people have straight hair, voluminous curly or afro-textured hair may also be seen as an oddity.
+In some East or Southeast Asian communities where the majority of people have straight hair, voluminous curly or afro-textured hair may also be seen as an oddity.

 Big Hair, Don't Care, a children's book by Crystal Swain-Bates and Megan Bair, was published by Goldest Karat Publishing in 2013.
 The book is designed to improve self-esteem and confidence among children with naturally voluminous hair.